 What are Flying Termites

-Flying termites are normal termites.
-They are the reproductive stage of termites.
-Flying male and female termites emerge from already existing colonies to, well, reproduce.
+Flying termites are normal termites they are just the reproductive stage of termites.
+Flying male and female termites emerge from already existing colonies in order to reproduce.

-If you find multiple flying termites in your home, or around your property, this may indicate a going-on infestation in, or around your property.
+If you find multiple flying termites in your home, or around your property, this may indicate an ongoing termite infestation in, or around your property.

 In order to protect your property, you should be able to differentiate flying termites from flying ants.
 The differences are small, but here are some key points: